-Altaic language theory is more widely accepted than Ural-Altaic Theory.
-Altaic Languages are Japanese, Korean, Mongolian, and other Turkic languages.
+Altaic language theory and Transeurasian Language theories are more widely accepted than Ural-Altaic Theory.

 Japanese linguists widely reject Japanese Altaic roots and the Japanese language’s relation to the Korean language.
-Yet, Japanese have some similar features with Turkish and other Altaic languages.
+Yet, Japanese has some similar features to Turkish and other Altaic languages.

-Japanese has agglutination (you can add prefixes to verbs), sentence structure (Subject-Object-Verb), and other grammar similarities.
+Japanese has agglutination (adding prefixes to verbs), sentence structure (Subject-Object-Verb), and other grammar similarities.

 The Korean language can be more similar to Turkish than Japanese, yet similarities lie primarily in the grammar structures of these languages.

-Korean and Turkish share similar grammatical structures like agglutination, sentence structure, the syntax of adjectives, and nouns, vowel harmony.
+Korean and Turkish also share similar grammatical structures like agglutination, sentence structure, the syntax of adjectives and nouns, and vowel harmony.